knative/docs/community/CONTRIBUTING.md

 to access the team drive or a specific doc, you'll be asked to request permission.
 Please join one of the above groups (you can join knative-users and later join knative-dev if you want immediate access).

+## Contributing documentation

+For more information about contributing to the Knative documentation, see [DOCS-CONTRIBUTING.md](DOCS-CONTRIBUTING.md).
+A lot of the information on this page still applies, but you'll find the specifics about the docs process there.

 ## Contributing a feature